Higgs mass and vacuum stability in the Standard Model at NNLO: Extrapolating the SM up to the Planck scale

 The final result for the condition of absolute stability is presented in \eq{stability}.
 The central value of the stability bound at NNLO on $M_h$ is shifted with respect to NLO computations (where the matching scale is fixed at $\mu=M_t$) by about $+0.5\GeV$, whose main contributions can be decomposed as follows: \\[6pt] $~\qquad +0.6\GeV$ due to the QCD threshold corrections to $\lambda$ (in agreement with~\cite{Bezrukov:2012sa});\\ $~\qquad +0.2\GeV$ due to the Yukawa threshold corrections to $\lambda$; \\ $~\qquad -0.2\GeV$ from RG equation at 3 loops (from~\cite{betagauge3,Chetyrkin:2012rz});\\ $~\qquad -0.1\GeV$ from the effective potential at 2 loops.\\[6pt] As a result of these corrections, the instability scale is lowered by a factor $\sim 2$, for $M_h\sim 125$ GeV, after including NNLO effects.
 The value of the instability scale is shown in \fig{fig:instability}.

-The phase diagram of the SM Higgs potential is shown in \fig{fig:regions} in the $M_t$--$M_h$ plane, taking into account the values for $M_h$ favored by ATLAS and CMS data~\cite{ATLAS:2012ac,Chatrchyan:2012tx}.
+The phase diagram of the SM Higgs potential is shown in \fig{fig:regions}, taking into account the values for $M_h$ measured by ATLAS and CMS~\cite{ATLAS:2012ac,Chatrchyan:2012tx}.
 The left plot illustrates the remarkable coincidence for which the SM appears to live right at the border between the stability and instability regions.
-As can be inferred from the right plot, which zooms into the relevant region, there is significant preference for meta-stability of the SM potential.
+As can be inferred from the bottom plot, which zooms into the relevant region, there is significant preference for meta-stability of the SM potential.
 By taking into account all uncertainties, we find that the stability region is disfavored by present data by $2\sigma$.
 For $M_h<126$~GeV, stability up to the Planck mass is excluded at 98\% C.L. (one sided).

 The dominant uncertainties in the evaluation of the minimum $M_h$ value ensuring absolute vacuum stability within the SM are summarized in Table~\ref{tab:errors}.
 The dominant uncertainty is experimental and comes mostly from the measurement of $M_t$.
 Although experiments at the LHC are expected to improve the determination of $M_t$, the error on the top mass will remain as the largest source of uncertainty.
 If no new physics other than the Higgs boson is discovered at the LHC, the peculiarity of having found that the SM parameters lie at the critical border between stability and metastability regions provides a valid motivation for improved top quark mass measurements, possibly at a linear collider.